Serum Institute to produce Ebola vaccine for use in Uganda outbreak

 The vaccine has been in development for several years but its progress through clinical trials has been slowed by funding shortfalls, they said.

-"With better investment the world could easily have ready-made vaccines sitting in vials for this and a number of other diseases," said Sandy Douglas, an investigator at the Jenner Institute.
+"With better investment the world could easily have ready-made vaccines sitting in vials for this and a number of other diseases," said Sandy Douglas, an associate professor at Oxford.

 "We're spending a couple of months now playing catch up on work that could have been done ahead of time."